ABB To Acquire KEYMILE Group's Communications Business

 The report goes on to state that the market for camera systems will grow the fastest during the period, and the APAC region accounted for the largest share of the IIOT market in 2015 owing to its focus on manufacturing applications.

-ABB isn’t alone in the market, as major players such as GE (GE), Rockwell Automation (RMTI), Siemens, NEC and Bosch GmbH are among the many competitors of ABB.
+ABB isn’t alone in the market, as major players such as GE (GE), Rockwell Automation (NYSE:ROK), Siemens, NEC and Bosch GmbH are among the many competitors of ABB.

 The deal is nevertheless a smart move by ABB, as it brings a known quantity to the firm’s Ability group which will bolster its digital efforts while bringing established customer relationships that it can build on.